On the formality of nearly K\"ahler manifolds and of Joyce's examples in $G_2$-holonomy: Formality in Rational Homotopy Theory

 So far, the algebras we consider were over the rational numbers.
 Clearly, one obtains the analog results passing to algebras over the reals, thus dealing with the \emph{real homotopy type}.
 On smooth manifolds one may observe that the commutative differential graded algebra of smooth differential forms $(\ADR(M),\dif)$ together with the exterior derivative encodes the real homotopy type.
 Usually, several rational homotopy types may fall into one real homotopy type.
-However, from \cite[Corollary 6.9, p.~265]{HS79} we recall that a space is formal over $\qq$ if and only if it is formal over any field extension, i.e.~in particular over $\rr$.
+However, from \cite[Corollary 6.9, p.~265]{HS79} we recall that a space is formal over $\qq$ if and only if it is formal over any field extension, i.e.~in particular over $\rr$ (with the analog definition replacing polynomial differential forms by smooth differential forms).
 This result will allow us to draw on computations with smooth differential forms in order to establish formality.

 There are several prominent examples of formal spaces.
 Since products of harmonic forms on compact symmetric spaces are harmonic again, these spaces are ``geometrically formal'' and formal, in particular, due to the Hodge decomposition.
 We remark that this is one of the few cases (cf.~Theorem \ref{theoDGMS}, see Remark \ref{rem01}) in which formality can be derived by an analytic property.